-1. The adjustment to UK Bank Rate and CPI inflation in the severe downside is considered to better reflect the risks around the Group's base case view in an economic environment where supply shocks are the principal concern.
+^{1.} The adjustment to UK Bank Rate and CPI inflation in the severe downside is considered to better reflect the risks around the Group's base case view in an economic environment where supply shocks are the principal concern.

-1.10 Critical accounting judgements and key sources of estimation uncertainty accounting policies (continued)
+1.9 Critical accounting judgements and key sources of estimation uncertainty accounting policies (continued)

-g) ECL sensitivity to economic assumptions
+f) ECL sensitivity to economic assumptions

-The table below shows the Company's ECL for the probability-weighted, upside, base case, downside and severe downside scenarios, with the severe downside scenario incorporating adjustments made to UK Bank Rate.
+The table below shows the Company's ECL for the probability-weighted, upside, base case, downside and severe downside scenarios.
 The stage allocation for an asset is based on the overall scenario probability-weighted probability of default and hence the staging of assets is constant across all the scenarios.
-In each economic scenario the ECL for individual assessments is held constant reflecting the basis on which they are evaluated.
-Judgemental adjustments applied through changes to model inputs or parameters, or more qualitative post model adjustments, are apportioned across the scenarios in proportion to modelled ECL where this better reflects the sensitivity of these adjustments to each scenario.
+Judgemental adjustments applied through changes to model inputs, or more qualitative post model adjustments, are apportioned across the scenarios in proportion to modelled ECL where this better reflects the sensitivity of these adjustments to each scenario.
 The probability-weighted view shows the extent to which a higher ECL allowance has been recognised to take account of multiple economic scenarios relative to the base case.

-31 December 2023 31 Dec ember 2022 ECL allowance £'000 Probability -weighted Upside Base Downside Severe Downside Probability -weighted Upside Base Downside Severe Downside Loans & Advances to customers 4,860 2,470 3,664 5,551 13,544 7,882 5,165 6,515 9,275 15,955 Assets held for sale - 126,173 82,416 103,936 148,322 257,712
+31 December, 2024 31 December ember, 2023 ECL allowance £'000 Probability -weighted Upside Base Downside Severe Downside Probability- weighted Upside Base Downside Severe Downside Loans & Advances to customers 3,176 1,815 2,491 3,836 7,338 4,860 2,470 3,664 5,551 13,544 g) Deferred tax

-The impact of isolated changes in the UK unemployment rate and House Price Index (HPI) has been assessed on a univariate basis.
-Although such changes would not be observed in isolation, as economic indicators tend to be correlated in a coherent scenario, this gives insight into the sensitivity of the Group's ECL to gradual changes in these two critical economic factors.
-The assessment has been made against the base case with staging held flat to the reported probability-weighted view and is assessed through the direct impact on modelled ECL and only includes judgemental adjustments applied through changes to model inputs.
+The impact of isolated changes in the UK unemployment rate have been assessed on a univariate basis.
+Although such changes would not be observed in isolation, as economic indicators tend to be correlated in a coherent scenario, this gives insight into the sensitivity of the Company's ECL to gradual changes in this critical economic factor.